manell0/MileStone-2-emoji-memory/README.md

 The main colors used throughout the website are a mixture of dark green, White and orange.

+Also has black text so that there will be a distinct difference, and it will be visible well.

 The chosen color scheme are chosen to get a clear and nice view to integrate with.

 - I Find the color combination on site [COLORS](https://coolors.co/)